buzzsprout/buzzsprout-api/sections/episodes.md

 This will return `201 Created`,  with the current JSON representation of the episode if the creation was a success.

 **To send an audio file or artwork file**:  Instead of sending the *audio_url* param you can send the actual file as an attachment with the *audio_file* param.
 Likewise, instead of sending the *artwork_url* param you can send the actual file as an attachment with the *artwork_file* param

+**Email user after audio processed**: Sends the user an email once your file has finished processing or if an error occurred during processing.
+It defaults to true and can be set to false to not send any emails.

 Update episode